 Whether you’re using candles to mark special events or create a charming atmosphere in your home, always remember that open flames are potential fire hazards.
-According to the National Fire Protection Association (NFPA), nearly 10,000 residential fires are caused each year by careless use of candles.
-Here are some safety tips to keep in mind when using real candles in your home:
+According to the National Fire Protection Association (NFPA), the careless use of candles causes nearly 10,000 residential fires each year.
+Here are some helpful tips to avoid fires caused by candles.

-Avoid using candles during a power outage.
-The risk of fire or injuries when using or handling candles in the dark is increased.
+- Avoid using candles during a power outage.
+Using or handling candles in the dark increases the risk of fire or injuries.
 Use flashlights and battery-powered lighting instead.

 Although candles are potential fire hazards in homes, cooking equipment is the leading cause of home fires.
 Learn how to prevent kitchen fires in this article.
 For professional fire damage repair or smoke remediation services, contact your local PuroClean office.